All posts by Aaron Gillott:

 » The Deadly Mantis

 Once again, as the film begins we find that humans of the atomic age are doing what they do best in these movies – meddling, dagnabbit!
-This time their attention is turned to the Arctic, where the calving (no, not giving birth to a calf…the other meaning: “To break at an edge, so that [...]
+This time their attention is turned to the Arctic, where the calving (no, not giving birth to a calf…the other meaning: “To break at an edge, so that a [...]

 » The House Of The Devil

 There’s nothing quite so disappointing as keeping your eye on an up-and-coming release because it looks like it’s ticking all the right boxes, only to find that it’s DOA.
-I’d been hearing good things about The House of the Devil, that it was going to be the kind of slow-burning psychological horror I enjoy, [...]
+I’d been hearing good things about The House of the Devil, that it was going to be the kind of slow-burning psychological horror I enjoy, with [...]

 » The Prowler